 MQTT is a lightweight messaging protocol that allows a device to Publish messages to a specific Topic on a Message Broker.
 The Message Broker will then relay the message to all devices that are Subscribed to that topic.

-A Topic is simply the name of a message queue e.g. “mydevice/status” or “mydevice/pressure”.
+A Topic is simply the name of a message queue - e.g. “mydevice/status” or “mydevice/pressure”.

-A Subscription is just the request by a client to have all messages sent to a specific topic sent to the client
+A Subscription is just the request by a client to have all messages published to a specific topic sent to the client.

 Publishing is just the process by which a client sends a blob of data to a specific topic on the message broker.